Douglasheffley/Amazon-Sales-SQL-Analysis/README.md

 - Increase in investment into product inventory is necessary to prepare for Q3 and Q4 to maximize sales.

+- Show more investment into "Acessory" products to increase inventory, keeping up with sales.
+Continue marketing investment worldwide with an emphasis on "North America."
+Emphasize marketing and investment focus on retail and online purchase channels.

 ---

 # Conclusion

+#### This project utilized tools such as Excel, PostgreSQL, SQL, and Power BI to offer valuable analysis and insights on realistic data in a realistic way.
+Significant findings along with some that can be perceived as reminders/updates, were showcased in this portfolio in an organized and "Data Analyst" fashion.
+Identifying factors in the sales for each product and category were analyzed, visualized, and communicated.